hrithikda/hrithikda/README.md

 ### 🏆 Achievements & Contributions
 🏅 **IEEE Spellbook**: Published **"Heart Rate Variability and Machine Learning for Stress Analysis"** in December 2022.
 🧙‍♂️ Achieved **85% prediction accuracy** – because no sorcerer likes a weak spellbook!
+🌟 Contributed to **open-source projects** and actively participate in **hackathons** and **data science competitions**.

 ---

 ### 🎥 Fun with Data
 🔍 Want to see how I tinker with data, visualize wizard-level insights, and craft magic dashboards?
 My GitHub repos are the **Hogwarts library** you’ve been looking for!

 ---

 ### 📫 Let's Join Forces!
 🤝 Whether you’re planning an **analytics expedition** or just want to **nerd out over data science memes**, I’m game!
 Hit me up for collabs or discussions.

 ---